 See all problems of the 2008 Hyundai Sonata.

 2011 Hyundai Sonata se 16 days old, 2018 miles: car has an "intermittent starting problem".
 It has left my wife stranded at work 3 times, two of those times in a deserted parking lot after hours, once at the dealer when I was called to pick it up.
 It has now been out of service for 18.
 5 days since April 26, 2010.
 It has been taken to the dealer four times since April 26, 2010 and remains there at this time.
 Dealer has confirmed battery is always at full charge, they have changed both starter system relays, replaced the starter, checked transmission neutral position sensors.
 Safety issue: leaving a female driver in an unsafe and unprotected situation.
 Due to the non starting issue.
-This issue happened on April 26, 2010.

-The car involved is a 2002 Hyundai Sonata.
-The vehicle identification number (VIN) of the car was KMHWF25S72_.
 The battery is often drained and continues to do so all the time

 I've researched it on the internet and many owners of the 2002

 have the same problem, possibly the ignition switch relay.
 Many have replaced